Framer vs Make (Integromat): Which is Better in 2026?

 Choose Framer if you need:

-- ✓ Marketing campaign sites with responsive design
+- ✓ Marketing landing pages and campaign sites

 Choose Make (Integromat) if you need: